Answers and Assistance for Chemical Engineering Students

 -- Coursework offered by the College of Engineering (BIM, EAE, EBS, ECH, ECI, ECM, ECS, EEC, EME, EMS, ENG).

 -- Coursework used to satisfy course requirements toward their degree (e.g. technical electives).

 -- Courses offered on only a P/NP basis (i.e. cannot be taken for a letter grade).
 Though they are acceptable for specific program area degree requirements (for example: ENG 199’s), they cannot be used to satisfy GE requirements (for example: EDU 181, GEL 81, MUS 141).

 - What is the College of Engineering mandatory advising hold?

 - The College of Engineering has mandatory advising holds for all undergraduate engineering students.
 As a chemical engineering major, you must meet these advising requirements once a year, during a specific quarter.
 You will be unable to make any changes to your schedule if you fail to release your hold by the deadline.
 The quarter your requirements must be met is determined by the first letter of your last name.
-Advising holds will change this upcoming 2019 - 2020 academic year -- watch for more information via the College of Engineering.
+Find out more information via the College of Engineering.

 - How do I release my annual academic advising hold?

 - To remove your advising hold, you must: